Robert Earl: President Entertainment

 Earl began his career with his first Beefeater medieval theatre-themed restaurant in 1972.
-With its success, Earl opened additional themed restaurants, The Cockney Club, Shakespeare's Tavern, and Talk of London, close by in the late 1970s.
-Seeing the US market as having more growth potential, he attempted to sell the concepts to developers working on the Disney's EPCOT, but the deal fell through.
-He stayed to open several theme-restaurants with medieval and Wild West concepts in the Orlando market.
-Amongst those themed restaurants in central Florida were Caruso's Palace (now Race Rock), King Henry's Feast and the original Shakespeare's Tavern on Church Street.
+With its success, Earl opened additional themed restaurants, The Cockney Club, Shakespeare's Tavern, and Talk of London, in the late 1970s.
+Seeing the US market as having more growth potential, he attempted to sell the concepts to developers working on Disney's EPCOT, but the deal fell through.
+He stayed to open several theme restaurants with medieval and Wild West concepts in the Orlando market.
+Amongst those themed restaurants in central Florida were Caruso's Palace (now Race Rock), King Henry's Feast, and the original Shakespeare's Tavern on Church Street.

-Earl quickly grew the business into a restaurant empire totalling 70 restaurants by the time he merged his company President Entertainment with Pleasurama PLC, a London-based leisure group, in 1987.
+Earl enlarged the business to include 70 restaurants by the time he merged his company President Entertainment with Pleasurama PLC, a London-based leisure group, in 1987.
 The transaction yielded Earl $63 million.

 Pleasurama PLC and Hard Rock Cafe

-Joining the board, he was tasked to undertake the purchase of Hard Rock Cafe.
-After quickly becoming the brand's CEO, Earl grew Hard Rock from 7 to 22 units in just 5 years, resulting in the eventual sale of the brand to Rank Group.
-Earl was also a director of Pelican Group PLC, which owns the Café Rouge, Dôme, and Mamma Amalfi brands. leaving the company after its sale to Whitbread PLC.
+Joining the board, he was tasked with undertaking the purchase of Hard Rock Cafe.
+After becoming the brand's CEO, Earl enlarged it from 7 to 22 units in 5 years, resulting in the eventual sale of the brand to Rank Group.
+Earl was also a director of Pelican Group PLC, which owns the Café Rouge, Dôme, and Mamma Amalfi brands, leaving the company after its sale to Whitbread PLC.

 Planet Hollywood

 Planet Hollywood Restaurants

 In 1991, Earl founded Planet Hollywood, negotiating celebrity investments from Arnold Schwarzenegger and Bruce Willis, and partnerships including Demi Moore, and Sylvester Stallone.
-Earl has since bought it back from Chapter 11 bankruptcy twice, but he still owns a large amount of stock with original investors Schwarzenegger and Willis, alongside new Asian investors.
+The company has filed for Chapter 11 bankruptcy twice, but Earl still owns a large amount of stock with original investors Schwarzenegger and Willis, alongside new Asian investors.

 Planet Hollywood Hotels

 In June 2003, in partnership with Bay Harbour Management LC and Starwood, Earl purchased the Aladdin Resort and Casino on the Las Vegas Strip.
 In 2007 it was relaunched as the Planet Hollywood Resort & Casino.
-In 2010, Earl sold the property to Caesars Entertainment, but retained the brands license.
+In 2010, Earl sold the property to Caesars Entertainment, but retained the brand's license.

 Earl of Sandwich

 In 2004, Robert Earl, Lord John Montagu, and Orlando Montagu founded Earl of Sandwich, a series of sandwich shops, and opened the first location at Downtown Disney.
-Earl of Sandwich has since become a franchise with 36 locations, and Earl serves as the Chairman.
+Earl of Sandwich has since become a franchise, with 36 locations, with Earl serving as the chairman.

 Everton Football Club

 In October 2006, Earl became a 23% owner and director of English Premier League club Everton, buying the shareholding of Paul and Anita Gregg via his BCR Sports investment vehicle registered in the British Virgin Islands.

-In March 2016, Earl sold his stake in Everton Football Club to Farhad Moshiri at a reported £175million valuation.
+In March 2016, Earl sold his stake in Everton Football Club to Farhad Moshiri at a reported £175 million valuation.